udacity/nd013-c1-vision-starter/README.md

 The data in the classroom workspace will be organized as follows:
 ```
-/home/backups/
+/data/waymo/
-    - raw: contained the tf records in the Waymo Open format.
-(NOTE: this folder only contains temporary files and should be empty after running the download and process script)
+    - contains the tf records in the Waymo Open format.
+(NOTE: this folder contains the `segment` files that would otherwise be temporary files that should be removed if working locally with the download and processing script)

 /home/workspace/data/
     - processed: contained the tf records in the Tf Object detection api format.
 (NOTE: this folder should be empty after creating the splits)